PaulNWms/SurfingWithStyleHugo/content/practice/chords/chord_prog-Spirits_In_The_Material_World.md

 ---
-title: "chord prog:Spirits In The Material World"
+title: "Spirits In The Material World"
 tags: [chord prog]
 ---